remoteintech/remote-jobs/company-profiles/discourse.md

 ## Office locations

-Entirely remote, team is distributed with employees in Australia, USA, Brazil, Canada, France, Singapore, India, New Zealand, Austria, and Norway.
+Entirely remote, team is distributed with employees in Australia, Austria, Brazil, Canada, France, India, Indonesia, New Zealand, Norway, Singapore, and USA.

 ## How to apply